jdibenes/hl2av/README.md

 # hl2av

-Simple H264 Encoder/Decoder for HoloLens 2 using Media Foundation.
+Simple H264 Encoder and Decoder for HoloLens 2 using Media Foundation.

 ## Unity Sample